Construction site safety: Personal protective equipment

 Hard hats, steel-toe boots and reflective safety vests are perhaps the most common personal protective equipment worn by construction workers around the world.
 A risk assessment may deem that other protective equipment is appropriate, such as gloves, goggles, or high-visibility clothing.

+Company size

+As the company size increases, the incidence rate drops due to the provision of better occupational health and safety programs.

 Hazards and hazard controls for non-workers

 Many construction sites cannot completely exclude non-workers.
 Road construction sites must often allow traffic to pass through.
 This places non-workers at some degree of risk.

 Road construction sites are blocked off and traffic is redirected.
 The sites and vehicles are protected by signs and barricades.
 However, sometimes even these signs and barricades can be a hazard to vehicle traffic.
 For example, improperly designed barricades can cause cars that strike them to roll over or even be thrown into the air.
 Even a simple safety sign can penetrate the windshield or roof of a car if it strikes from certain angles.

 The majority of deaths in construction are caused by hazards relating to construction activity.
 However, many deaths are also caused by non construction activities, such as electrical hazards.